JanetVictorious/terraform-k8s-example/README.md

 # Terraform Kubernetes Example

-This is an example of training a ML model, creating an app using `FastAPI`, and deploy it on a k8s cluster using `minikube` specifying all resources with `Terraform`.
+This is an example of training a ML model, creating an app using `FastAPI`, and deploy it on a k8s cluster using Minikube specifying all resources with Terraform.

 ---